BND Hamburger Icon

 Pros and cons of the blue ocean strategy

-The blue ocean strategy might be a boon for your business, or it might unintentionally hamper your operations.
+The blue ocean strategy might be a boon for your business, or it may unintentionally hamper your operations.
 Look over the blue ocean pros and cons to decide if the strategy is right for you.

 Pros of the blue ocean strategy